sidho/snake/README.md

 window.setInterval, which moves the game one step per interval.
 As the snake moves, occupied grid coordinates changes color to show movement.

+### Utilizing localStorage
+This game uses HTML5's localStorage to save high scores locally.
+It checks for localStorage compatibility using a technique found [here.](http://diveintohtml5.info/detect.html#storage) If the browser does not support localStorage, the game does not persist the high scores and simply changes the screen text.

 ### Other Info
 [bfxr](www.bfxr.net/) was used to make the sweet sweet 8-bit sounds.
 Google fonts provides the retro font, Press Start 2P.